vespertilian/inactivity-countdown-timer/README.md

  - A count down callback - **alert users you are going to transition them**.
  - Activity is **synced across tabs using local storage** (users won't be transitioned if they are active in any other tab).
  - **Dynamically adjusting timer**.
 Which will set itself to initially timeout when the count down starts, then change to timeout every second for the countdown.
+ - Will fall back to a 30 minute timeout if you pass an invalid number as the inactivityTimeoutTime (pass a valid number)
  - Configure what events reset your timer and count as an 'Activity' by passing in you're own reset event list.
  - Throttle the event listeners (so listeners like mouse move are not constantly firing) - will affect precise timing
  - Written in typescript and bundled as a UMD module.